 While creating an Airbnb listing, every host should be a bit of a marketer.
 Your strategy should start with identifying your target guest.
 Then you need to define unique selling points that might attract this guest to book with you.

 For example, people who work from home will search for a comfortable workplace and stable Wi-Fi.
 Staycationers traveling by car will search for accommodation with a free parking spot.
 Families will limit their search to kid-friendly accommodation options.
-Once you have decided on your target guest, highlight your key selling points in your Airbnb listing photos, description, and title.
+Once you have decided on your target guest, highlight your key selling points in your rental photos, description, and title.

 For example, a busy area can be seen as a benefit for some guests who enjoy lively streets and nightlife.
 And vintage fans will enjoy staying at an older property.